Abstr4ctz/Relixer/README.md

 ## Lightning Strike:<br/>
 /relixerls<br/>
 # To Do List:<br/>
-Currently will still swap relic but not cast if you are facing your back to the target.
+Currently will still swap relic but not cast if you are facing your back to the target.<br/>
 Add Totem of Earthstorm and Totem of the Calming River.